numbbo/temp-doc-bbob/assets/bbob/md/functions.md

 **Properties:**

-Highly rugged and highly repetitive function with more than
+Highly rugged and highly repetitive function with more than $10^D$ global optima, based on the idea in [@katsuura1991continuous]
-$10^D$ global optima.
 </div>
 <div id="text-f24">
 ### f<sub>24</sub>: Lunacek bi-Rastrigin function {#f24}